bubunyo/generator-rocket-api/README.md

 ## The Concept of Modules.

 Think of modules as a container for all the logic that deals with a particular object.
 Eg. For an E-commerce platform, Products will be a module.
-The model definitions, routes, and business logic and tests, will be contained within the module folder.
+The code base that makes up the model definitions, routes, business logic and tests will be contained within the module folder.
 The module folder contains a `api.routes.js` file which serves as a mini gateway into all your module files.

 ### Module Structure